€190 million for waterproofing the future: historic decision

 Historic decision

 The decision comes 70 years after the flood disaster of 1953 and more than 50 years after the closure of the Lauwerszee.
 The closure meant a huge change in the way fishing was carried out in Zoutkamp.
-Now, decades later, Noorderzijlvest is once again taking care of water safety in this northwestern part of our working area.
+Now, decades later, Noorderzijlvest is once again taking care of water safety in this northwestern part of our region.

 €136 million for dyke reinforcement Lauwersmeer dyke-Vierhuizergat

-Most sustainable dike
+Most sustainable dyke

-Dike with extras for nature, traffic, and recreation
+Dyke extras for nature, traffic, and recreation

 €54 million for new waterworks in Zoutkamp